 Girls Can't Catch were a British girl group.
-Their debut single "Keep Your Head Up" entered the UK Singles Chart at number 26.
-Their second single "Echo" was released on 18 January 2010, debuting at number 19 on the UK Top 40 singles chart.
-The band was dropped by their record company, Polydor Records, on 12 July 2010.
+Their debut single, "Keep Your Head Up", entered the UK Singles Chart at number 26.
+Their second single, "Echo", was released on 18 January 2010, debuting at number 19 on the chart.
+The band were dropped by their record company, Polydor Records, on 12 July 2010.
 They disbanded a day later.

-The girls recorded their debut album through 2009 and 2010.
+The girls recorded their debut album in 2009 and 2010.
 The group's first notable performance was as the opening act for Girls Aloud on their Out of Control Tour.
-Their Soft Cell inspired debut single, "Keep Your Head Up", was released on 3 August 2009 and entered the UK singles chart at 26.
-They performed at the iTunes Festival, performing their second single "Echo".
-In November 2009, they were the opening act in the UK for the Jonas Brothers on European leg of their sold out world tour.
+Their Soft Cell inspired debut single, "Keep Your Head Up", was released on 3 August 2009 and entered the UK Singles Chart at number 26.
+They performed at the iTunes Festival, performing their second single, "Echo".
+In November 2009, they were the opening act in the UK for the Jonas Brothers on the European leg of their sold-out world tour.
 In March 2010, the girls headlined National Student Pride in Brighton.
 It was reported on 12 July 2010 that the band had been dropped by their record label.
 The following day, the group announced on their website that they had disbanded.

 In June 2014, to mark the fifth anniversary of the "Keep Your Head Up" video release, the girls reunited for an interview in which they revealed that there were no plans for a Girls Can't Catch reunion and that it was very unlikely that there would ever be.
 They all confirmed that they were working on different solo projects, including recording new music individually.